timm/ish/README.md

 So please enjoy tinkering with all my useful (ish)  LISP tricks.

+- No huge monoliths.
+All code divides into lots of small files, independently executable and understandable.
-- All my files know their own dependancies so, to explore my code, load anything into LISP and see what happens
+   - All my files know their own dependencies so, to explore my code, load anything into LISP and see what happens
 - If you want little worked examples on how to use code in any `X.lisp` file, look for `Xok.lisp`.
 - And if (overall) you don't like what you see, kill it all with no side-effects using `rm -rf ish`.